LASIK Alternatives

 It seems forever ago when glasses and contacts were the only options available to correct refractive conditions such as nearsightedness, farsightedness, and astigmatism.
-We’ve come a long way and are fortunate to offer our patients in the Minneapolis areas the latest technologies and advancements in the field of laser vision correction.
+Technology has come a long way the last few decades and are fortunate to now offer our patients in the Minneapolis areas the latest technologies and advancements in the field of laser vision correction.

-In addition to LASIK, the most well-known refractive procedure, the surgeons at Minnesota Eye Consultants are thrilled to offer a variety of alternative refractive treatment options for those who are not ideal LASIK candidates.
+In addition to the well-known procedure, the refractive specialists at Minnesota Eye Consultants are thrilled to offer a variety of refractive treatment options.
+Not everyone is an ideal candidate for the LASIK procedure.

 We do provide a pain reliever following surgery to help with this discomfort, but most patients return to work and their normal daily activities within a few days.

-This same treatment (PRK) can actually be performed for medical reasons, such as removing a corneal scar or addressing a corneal injury and is then considered a Phototherapeutic Keratectomy (PTK).
+When PRK is performed for medical reasons, such as removing a corneal scar or addressing a corneal injury, it is considered a Phototherapeutic Keratectomy (PTK).
 In these instances, we can submit a prior authorization to your insurance company in the hopes of having them cover the procedure under your medical insurance plan.
 You can find additional information on PTK by visiting our other cornea procedures page.

 Phakic Intraocular Lenses (Phakic IOLs) are artificial lens implants that are placed inside the eye while your natural lens remains intact.
 Although the first type of this technology was FDA approved for the treatment of myopia or nearsightedness in 2004, the physicians and surgeons at Minnesota Eye Consultants have been implanting these lenses for the treatment of high degrees of nearsightedness and farsightedness since 1998 as part of the multi-center, national research studies.